forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > ##### NATO in the Yugoslavian Wars
 > In early 90's is was not [officially] clear respectively stated what's the purpose of the  North Atlantic Treaty Organization (NATO) and even if there still was any.
 NATO officials sometimes stated to become a more a political and less military organization.
 >
 > During the Yugoslavian Wars the NATO then was first ever involved as military party.
 The war was brutal including crimes such as ethnic cleansing from multiple parties.
 Postwar, the NATO and the EU incorporated the North-Western republics Slovenia and Croatia which happen to be the wealthiest and also mainly Roman Catholic.
-While the NATO framed itself as NACHO (North AdriatiC Human-rights Organization) and what the 'Western' media illuminated through the fog of war was accordingly (respectively the intelligence services released to the media).
+While the NATO framed itself as NACHO (North AdriatiC Human-rights Organization) and what 'Western' media illuminated through the fog of war was accordingly (respectively the intelligence services released to the media).
 For others, the NATO possibly fought a proxy war and so the NATO possibly stood for something like Nationalistic Augmenting Threat Organization.
 > > Looking from the outside and backwards it is hard to judge what really happened - who did what with which intentions at which point in time.
-One approach is focussing on the pre and post situation which avoids having to analyze foggy warfare, doing this - lets say - it seems possibly that the NATO respectively some of its member countries were *not* 'squeaky clean'.
+One approach is focussing on the pre and post situation which avoids having to analyze foggy warfare, doing this - lets say - it seems possibly that NATO respectively some of its member countries were '*not* squeaky clean'.
 >
-> Though the situation was complex and accordingly decision making.
+> Though the situation was delicate and accordingly decision making difficult.
 The history of the region of former Yugoslavia is complex as it is for many other regions and states.
 There were nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
-Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
+Moreover in the 80's and early 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
+>
+>> The conflicts in the Balkans are compared to the current in [Comparison Yugoslavian Conflicts](#yugoslavian-wars) and discussed per se on the page [Balkan Conflicts](balkan_conflicts.md).
+>
-> * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.
+>> Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified international law regarding self determination.
-> * The Open Balkans Project seems a viable path onwards.
-  >> Some reason are:
-  >> * Immediate benefits for the local people such as free movement and student exchanges.
-  >> * A partnership with the EU is more likely with a single well organized group instead of many small states.
-A better cooperation is important as the EU surrounds the Balkan and a full membership of the many small states seems unlikely as long as the EU has not reformed its decision processes and such a reform is not in sight.
-  >> * The economies are working in larger markets which usually increases efficiency and competitiveness and [thereby] prepares the economies for an increased integration into the European and world-wide markets.